vishnu-m/gsoc19-report/index.md

 ## Phase 3

 The goal of the last phase was ultimately to build the parser in Lua.
-This was made along the same lines as the work done in first phase, but instead of just printing everything, making use of tables to form the corresponding AST representation in Lua.
+This was made along the same lines as the work done in the first phase.
+But instead of just printing everything, using Lua tables to form the corresponding AST representation.

 The intitial goal was to represent the types as simple strings.